supriseli163/end-to-end-ML/README.md

 # Author
 Author is a java software engineer.
 Main interest include Java,python,and Machine Learning.
 He is expert in Large scale backend Internet System.
 Concurrent and High available circumstance.
+# Email
+Welcome to talk about technology problem and communication.
+My Email is supriseli@163.com